NeurodataWithoutBorders/nwb-schema/docs/format/source/format_release_notes.rst

 and region references, enabling the creation of datasets (i.e., arrays) that store links to other data objects (groups or datasets) or regions (i.e., subsets) of datasets.

-**Reason:** In several places datasets containing arrays of either i) strings with object names, ii) strings with paths, or iii) integer indexes are used that implicitly point to other locations in the file.
+**Reason:** In several places datasets containing arrays of either 1) strings with object names, 2) strings with paths, or 3) integer indexes are used that implicitly point to other locations in the file.
 These forms of implicit links are not self-describing (e.g., the kind of linking, target location, implicit size and numbering assumptions are not easily identified).
 This hinders human interpretation of the data as well as programmatic resolution of these kind of links.